ic3-software/ic3-reporting-api/doc/plugin/WidgetTemplate.md

 ## Widget Template

-A new widget is defined and added to a plugin using a widget template definition that describes the widget using meta information and implements the actual rendering and behavior logic in Javascript/Typescript:
+You can add a custom widget to the reporting with a widget template definition.
+It describes the widget using meta information and implements the actual rendering and behavior logic in Javascript/Typescript:

     export type IPublicWidgetTemplateDefinition<T extends FormFieldObject> =
         IPublicWidgetReactTemplateDefinition<T> | IPublicWidgetJsTemplateDefinition<T>;

+Please refer to this [file](./WidgetTemplateDefinition.md) for more details about the widget template definition.

 ### Javascript vs React Widgets

 The icCube Dashboards is written in React.
-Two kind of widget template implementations are available:
+Two kinds of widget template implementations are available:

 - [Javascript](./JavascriptTemplate.md): implementing a new widget using plain Javascript/Typescript.
 - [React](./ReactTemplate.md): implementing a new widget using React.